bitovi/funcunit/pages/phantomjs.md

 ## NodeJS Mode

-The advantage to NodeJS mode is Node is faster than Rhino and can integrate with [funcunit.grunt GruntJS].
+The advantage to NodeJS mode is Node is faster than Rhino and can integrate with [funcunit.grunt GruntJS.

 The disadvantage to NodeJS mode is you have to install and setup Node and NPM.